martinwoodward/csharpworkshop/006-Linq/README.md

 ## Exercises
    1. Take the following paragraph and select the words that do not contain an 'e' `A penny saved is a penny earned.
 The early bird catches the worm.
 The pen is mightier than the sword."`
    2. Sort the words in the paragraph displaying the short ones first
-   3. Take the list of people from Tutorial 4 and display them in age order, youngest first.
+   3. Take the list of people from [Tutorial 4](../004-Properties/Ex04/Program.cs) and display them in age order, youngest first.
-   4. Display the name of the oldest person in the list.
+   4. Display the age of the oldest person in the list.

 ## Summary
 In this tutorial you learned about the LINQ syntax introduced to C# 3.0 and saw how the same syntax is able to be